 Interference with nature and landscape seems to be the most obvious issue, although aesthetic impressions are only a top of the iceberg of the complex, terrifying side effects of the concept of obtaining so-called “clean energy”.

 The powerful lobby of windmill producers is behind this practice, which is intrusively promoted by governments, media and institutions.
 In France, over a hundred owners of large private fortunes have invested in the wind industry.
 Landowners and farmers are helpless against them.
-The budget of some of the investors exceeds the financial resources of the French department of culture, which theoretically should defend the appearance of France’s historic structure.
+Some investors’ budgets exceed the financial resources of France’s Ministry of Culture, which should be protecting the country’s historical heritage.

 The hysteria of “climate change” and the need to save “Mother Earth”, apart from corruption, is the main reason for the approval of wind energy development plans by governments, represented by officials who succumb to pressure and convincing “reasonings”.
-The owners of houses and farms where the turbines are built are cornered.
-They are lured with financial compensation, and when this does not work, they are condemned to an unequal fight with legal corporations that usually win the legal battles.
-Ordinary citizens are equally helpless and traveling past wind farms, don’t have the appropriate knowledge, and indifferently look at the gloomy view that disfigures the landscape.
-The media are not honest, at the service of the climate and wind lobby, with dozens of loyal journalists at their service, eagerly following all instructions and writing propaganda laurels for an industry whose harmful effects cannot be overestimated.
+Property owners where turbines are to be built find themselves cornered.
+They are first enticed with financial compensation, and when that fails, they face an uphill legal battle against powerful corporations that typically prevail.
+Ordinary citizens are equally helpless.
+As they travel past wind farms, lacking proper information about their impact, they merely glance indifferently at the gloomy structures that mar the landscape.
+The media lacks honesty, serving instead the climate and wind energy lobby.
+Dozens of loyal journalists readily follow instructions, writing propaganda pieces that praise an industry whose harmful effects are severely underreported.
 The entire process of developing wind farms lacks transparency, societies are faced with a fait accompli and the results of consultations are usually predetermined.

 There are about 5,000 windmills in operation in France, but green energy enthusiasts supported by globalist President Macron want to install 25,000 of them in total.
 France, like other countries, is being destroyed in the majesty of the law.
 Few people know what wind turbines really are and how much they cost, because those who pull the strings: investors, politicians, businessmen manipulate public opinion in their private interests.
-Facts are hidden behind slogans such as: “wind is free”, “wind does not pollute”, “wind creates new jobs”.
-These infantile arguments are intended to obscure reality.
-And what is she like?
-Wind machines produce electricity, but they produce little of it, and only when the wind is blowing.
-To ensure a constant supply of electricity, gas or coal-fired power plants must operate in parallel with wind farms.
+Facts are obscured behind simplistic slogans like ‘wind is free,’ ‘wind does not pollute,’ and ‘wind creates new jobs.’
+These naive arguments are designed to hide the reality.
+So what is the true situation?
+While wind turbines do produce electricity, their output is low and intermittent, dependent entirely on wind conditions.
+To maintain a consistent power supply, gas or coal-fired power plants must run continuously alongside wind farms.
 In Germany, the development of wind energy forced the government to produce coal and gas to compensate for the deficit of electricity from wind turbines.
-As a result, this led to an increase in CO2 emissions!
+As a result, this actually led to an increase in CO2 emissions.

-The sounds of operating turbines are not only harmful to health and well-being.
-We know that rotating windmill blades cause infrasound, i.e. low-frequency sounds and a magnetic field.
+The sounds from operating turbines harm both health and well-being.
+The rotating blades generate both infrasound (low-frequency sounds) and magnetic fields, creating multiple hazards.
 French television carried a report in which a farmer talks about the nightmare experienced by his family and the animals raised on the farm:

 “The turbines were installed in 2013.
 Since then, we have seen major problems in animals and humans.
 This applies to entire families, children and adults.
 We have sleep problems, muscle inflammation, joint pain, mouth ulcers, digestive problems, headaches.
 It also has a disastrous effect on animals.
 We have lost 300 cows and calves in the last six years.”

 In this drastic case, the harmful effects of the turbines overlapped with the influence of underground rivers flowing under the farms.
 Geobiologists have discovered several underground caves and underground water streams 5-7 meters wide that flow under buildings and apartments.
 The electricity produced by windmills affects water because the 20,000-volt cables from the turbines are located underground.
-This means that the water is charged with electricity and this has a great effect on living creatures.
+This electrical charging of the water has severe impacts on living organisms.

-In order to install “ecological” wind farms, huge tracts of forests are cut down, completely ignoring the basic principles of environmental protection.
-Particularly scandalous are the facts revealed in Scotland, where almost 16 million trees were cut down on public land to make way for wind farms, the construction of which has become a government priority.
+To install these supposedly ‘ecological’ wind farms, vast areas of forest are being cleared, in direct contradiction of basic environmental principles.
+The situation in Scotland is particularly shocking, where nearly 16 million trees on public land have been felled to make way for wind farms – a government priority project.
 Mairi Gougeon, the Rural Secretary, estimated that 15.7 million trees had been cut down since 2000 on land currently managed by Forestry and Land Scotland (FLS), which is the equivalent of over 1,700 trees a day!

 However, you can get a lot of information, such as from the article summary, which is available in the paid version:

 “People who live near wind turbines complain of symptoms that include some combination of the following: difficulty sleeping, fatigue, depression, irritability, aggressiveness, cognitive dysfunction, chest pain/pressure, headaches, joint pain, skin irritations, nausea, dizziness, tinnitus, and stress.
 These symptoms have been attributed to the pressure (sound) waves that wind turbines generate in the form of noise and infrasound.
-However, wind turbines also generate electromagnetic waves in the form of poor power quality (dirty electricity) and ground current, and these can adversely affect those who are electrically hypersensitive.
-Indeed, the symptoms mentioned above are consistent with electrohypersensitivity.
-Sensitivity to both sound and electromagnetic waves differs among individuals and may explain why not everyone in the same home experiences similar effects.
-Ways to mitigate the adverse health effects of wind turbines are presented.”
+However, wind turbines also generate electromagnetic waves in the form of poor power quality (dirty electricity) and ground current, and these can adversely affect those who are electrically hypersensitive.”
+The symptoms described are consistent with electrohypersensitivity.
+Individual sensitivity to both sound and electromagnetic waves varies, which may explain why household members experience different effects.
+Research suggests various ways to mitigate these adverse health impacts.

-Another drastic example of the destructive effects of turbines are the deaths of birds.
-They die not only as a result of collisions with windmill blades, but also due to the negative pressure created by the spinning propellers and bursting the lungs of birds and bats.
-Most data on bird deaths as a result of collisions with wind farms come from studies published in 2013 and 2014.
-These studies showed that between 140,000 and 679,000 birds die because of this.
-These numbers must be higher these days (why isn’t up-to-date research being done?!) because so many more wind farms have been built over the last decade.
+Bird mortality represents another severe consequence of wind turbines.
+Birds perish not only from direct collisions with turbine blades but also from the negative pressure created by spinning rotors, which can cause fatal damage to the lungs of both birds and bats.
+The most recent comprehensive studies on bird fatalities from wind farm collisions, published in 2013 and 2014, documented between 140,000 and 679,000 deaths annually.
+Given the significant expansion of wind farms over the past decade, current numbers are likely much higher – though notably, no recent comprehensive studies have been conducted.
 Proponents of wind energy claim that the same number of birds are killed by cats, which is a grotesque argument that does not justify anything and is intended to ridicule the critics who are sounding the alarm.

 Aleksander Rybczyński